umingpx/ASD-Screening-ML/SECURITY.md

 *   The model weights (`.pkl`) are used for inference only and do not contain any raw patient data from the training set.

 ## Reporting a Vulnerability
-If you discover any security concerns or ethical issues regarding the model's implementation, please contact the lead investigator through a GitHub Issue or via the contact information provided in the project proposal.
+If you discover any security concerns or ethical issues regarding the model's implementation, please contact the lead investigator through a GitHub Issue or via the contact information provided.

+Email: trisanawadee@gmail.com